Reviews You Can Rely On

 Lightweight Cushioning

-Most of the socks we tested fit into this category, but the “lightweight” cushioning level is seemingly quite variable.
+Most socks we tested fit this category, but the “lightweight” cushioning level is seemingly quite variable.
 For example, the Wrightsock Coolmesh II Crew is super thin with hardly any cushioning.
 In contrast, our favorite for lightweight cushioning, the Darn Tough Light Hiker Micro Crew, is stacked with more protection.
-The Danish Endurance Unisex is a relatively thin sock that is less durable than the Darn Tough Light Hiker but is cheaper and has similar cushioning to keep your feet light on the trail.
+The Danish Endurance Unisex is a relatively thin sock and less durable than the Darn Tough Light Hiker, but it is cheaper and has similar cushioning to keep your feet light on the trail.
+We also really love the feel of the Darn Tough Coolmax Hiker Micro Crew.

 hiking socks - here's a comparison of the cushioning and breathable panels on the...